jtcostello/bcisimulator/README.md

 # BCI Simulator

-BCI simulator is a lightweight simulator for closed-loop brain-computer interfaces (BCIs), with the goal of being easily modifiable.
+BCI simulator is a lightweight simulator for closed-loop brain-computer interfaces (BCIs), with the goal of simplicity and being easily modifiable.
 It is designed for researchers to quickly test out decoder algorithms and get a "feel" for how they might work in a closed-loop setting.
 It may also be helpful to teach students about the implementation of closed-loop, real-time BCIs.

 [//]: # (![cursor simulator]&#40;docs/img/cursortask.png&#41;)
 <p align="center">